Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/rendering-debugger.md

 ### Detailed Stats

 The Detailed Stats section displays the amount of time in milliseconds that each rendering step takes on the CPU and GPU.
-HDRP updates these values once every frame based on the previous frame.
+URP updates these values once every frame based on the previous frame.

 | **Property**                     | **Description**                                              |
 | -------------------------------- | ------------------------------------------------------------ |